EnemigoPython/PlaceSaver/README.md

 This extension is currently ***under review*** on the Chrome Web Store.
 If you want to use it in the meantime, clone this repo and go to <chrome://extensions/> -- here you can turn on Developer mode & select Load Unpacked.
 Open your working directory to load the extension as a developer!

 ## Cool, but what is it? ##
-Place Saver is a simple way to save a spot on a webpage when you want to pick up from where you were before - think of it as a miniture bookmarking system.
+Place Saver is a simple way to save a spot on a webpage when you want to pick up from where you were before - think of it as an internal bookmarking system.
 The individual bookmarks are called "place tags" (I would have preferred to call them bookmarks, but I was a couple of decades too late!).

 To use this extension, highlight some text on a page and click the book icon, or simply use the keyboard shortcut <kbd>Ctrl</kbd> +<kbd>Shift</kbd>+<kbd>H</kbd>.
 Type the name for your place tag, as you will use this to identify it in future.
 You should see it appear in the popup, where you can always click on it every time you navigate to the page.
 Clicking on the name of the tag will scroll to it and create a coloured highlight.
 If you wish, you can customise the style of the highlight or disable it entirely in the options page.